selabhvl/coems-racechecker/README.md

 The TeSSLa specification for data race detection (lockset algorithm) can be generated from the templates.
 The only supported concurrency construct are `pthread_mutex`.

-There are six TeSSLa templates in `data-race-spec` (those marked with † are for older versions of TeSSLa):
+There are several TeSSLa templates in `data-race-spec` (those marked with † are for older versions of TeSSLa):
-* template_hw_sw.tessla (D4.2, lock- & memory addresses as input,
-  checking starts after the first pthread_create(), TeSSLa 1.0.7).
-  Intended for use on software-traces.
 * template_hw_sw_diff_ts.tessla (D4.2, TeSSLa 1.0.7, almost the same as template_hw_sw.tessla,
   should be used if events on threadid appear before access and lock events, as they do in hardware-traces.
   You can use `diff_ts.pl` to massage an sw-trace (where multiple data is produced at the same point in time) that works for `template_hw_sw.tessla` into one for the hardware (where each datum will have its own timestamp).